First Born (TV serial): Plot Summary

+Months later, Nell gives birth to a baby boy.
+When the priest pours water on the baby's head at his Christening, the baby makes the same vocalizations Gor did before he gained the ability to speak, leading a horrified Forester to realize that the baby is Gor's son — another hybrid.

 Critical reception

 Science fiction historian Brian Stableford gave First Born a negative review.
-Stableford described the program as a "knee-jerk hymn of hate against scientists in general" and "a kind of dumbed-down Doomwatch episode expanded to three times its natural length".
+Stableford described the programme as a "knee-jerk hymn of hate against scientists in general" and "a kind of dumbed-down Doomwatch episode expanded to three times its natural length".

 Production

 A portion of filming took place in and around the North Wiltshire area, with the Forester family home scenes having been filmed on location in Calne.
 Woodland scenes from Episode 2 were primarily filmed on location at Savernake Forest near Marlborough, but were subsequently mixed with footage filmed on location in Switzerland.
 Longleat Safari Park was also used in filming as the setting for the kidnap scenes at the end of Episode 2.

 The three-part serial was written by Ted Whitehead and adapted from the novel Gor Saga by Maureen Duffy.
 It was produced by Sally Head and directed by Philip Saville.
 The theme tune was composed by Hans Zimmer.

 2entertain Ltd released the serial on Region 2 DVD in the UK on 17 July 2006.